0xtechevo/0xtechevo.github.io/_posts/2024-09-24-warmcookie-incident-walkthrough.md

 <br>
 <br>

-We also cannot determine soley from the evidence we have in the PCAP how the execution proceeds.
+We also cannot determine entirely from the evidence we have in the PCAP how the execution proceeds.
-For this I reccomend checking out a blog from **Elastic**, titled [Dipping Into Danger](https://www.elastic.co/security-labs/dipping-into-danger), which shows the same~ish infection chain from an EDR perspective.
+For this I recommend checking out a blog from **Elastic**, titled [Dipping Into Danger](https://www.elastic.co/security-labs/dipping-into-danger), which shows the same~ish infection chain from an EDR perspective.

 We identified earlier that BITS was used to retrieve a DLL file, and this aligns with the reporting from **Elastic**.